 - Mathews Hall - men’s hall

 All of the halls mentioned above have the same set up.
-Jack and Jill suites, two residents to a room conjoined by a bathroom.
-There is also the option for three students to live in a room with a private bathroom.
-Freshman are not given the option to room alone.
+Each room houses two students, and is connected to another room by a bathroom (with the exception of a select number of private bathrooms).
+First Year students are not given the option to room alone.
 We want our students to feel comfortable integrating into campus life.
+As sophomores, juniors, and seniors, students will have the opportunity to select a single room.